Conditions Associated With Lower Leg and Ankle Pain

 Note: If you hear a “pop” that sounds like it came from your calf or heel area you may have ruptured the tendon fibers and you may be experiencing a medical emergency in which case you should seek immediate medical care.

-Are you looking for a physiotherapy, chiropractic, and injury rehabilitation provider in Midtown Toronto or Scarborough?
-We’re conveniently located at Bloor & Dufferin or Eglinton & Kennedy Rd in Scarborough.
+Are you looking for lower leg or ankle pain treatment in Midtown Toronto or Scarborough?
+Our injury rehabilitation clinics are conveniently located at Bloor & Dufferin in Toronto or Eglinton & Kennedy Rd in Scarborough.